developersCradle/office-furniture-selling-application/README.md

 - Saving wil be done using `repository` since we have **properly configured** entity relationships.
     - `EntityManager` could be also used for fine-grained control over the persistence context, but for now went with Repositories.

+-  `GlobalExceptionHandler` handles exceptions.
+    - A **GlobalExceptionHandler** in a Spring Boot application provides a centralized way to handle exceptions.
 ### POM.

 - **Spring Web Web** for API:s.